Davey Todd

-Davey John Todd (born 14 September 1995) is an English professional motorcycle racer.
+David John 'Davey' Todd (born 14 September 1995) is an English professional motorcycle racer.

-For 2024, he is competing in the Superstock 1000 class of the British Superbike Championship on short circuits using a BMW M1000 RR and in on-road racing, also in the Supersport class with a Ducati 955.
+For 2024, Todd competed in the Superstock 1000 class of the British Superbike Championship on short circuits using a BMW M1000 RR and in on-road racing, also in the Supersport class with a Ducati 955.

-He won two Isle of Man TT races, and achieved three other podium finishes during the early June 2024 TT races.
+Todd has won three Isle of Man TT races, and has achieved eight other podium finishes as of the 2025 TT.

 Career

 2016–2017: Early tarmac success

-In 2016, Davey Todd competed in the National Superstock 600cc Championship, finishing sixth overall with race wins at Oulton Park and Brands Hatch.
+In 2016, Todd competed in the National Superstock 600cc Championship, finishing sixth overall with race wins at Oulton Park and Brands Hatch.
 This marked his transition from motocross and enduro racing to tarmac racing.

 In 2017, Todd continued in the National Superstock 600cc Championship but transitioned to road racing mid-season.
 He made his debut at the Skerries 100 and the Ulster Grand Prix, where he achieved a podium finish in the Dundrod 150 National Race.

 2018: Breakthrough in road racing

 Todd's Isle of Man TT debut in 2018 was remarkable, as he became the second-fastest newcomer in history with a lap speed of 128.379 mph.
 He earned the TT Newcomers Trophy, the TT Privateers Championship, and the RST Star of Tomorrow Award.
-Additionally, he achieved top-10 finishes across various classes at the North West 200, Ulster Grand Prix, and Southern 100, setting records as a standout newcomer.
+Additionally, he achieved top-ten finishes across various classes at the North West 200, Ulster Grand Prix, and Southern 100, setting records as a standout newcomer.

 2019: Dominance in international road racing

 In 2019, Todd won the International Road Racing Championship with dominant victories at Chimay and Frohburg.
 He claimed his first International road race victory in the North West 200 Supersport class.

 At the Isle of Man TT, Todd improved his performance, achieving a sixth-place finish in the Senior TT with a lap speed of 131.491 mph.
-He also recorded top-10 finishes in multiple categories.
+He also recorded top-ten finishes in multiple categories.

 2020–2022: Consistent progress

 Although the COVID-19 pandemic disrupted the racing calendar, Todd competed in various road races during this period.
 His steady progress in Superbike and Supersport categories further solidified his reputation.

-Ultimately he topped the Duke Road Racing Rankings in 2022 and with that won the Championship and Geoff Duke Trophy that season.
+Ultimately, Todd topped the Duke Road Racing Rankings in 2022 and with that won the Championship and Geoff Duke Trophy that season.